e271828e/Flight.jl/docs/notes/design/framework_spec.md

   state means writing $\hat{x}(\theta)$ into the state buffer and running the sweep — the same rule as the RHS.
 One sweep per probe.
 - **Root-finding: bracketed and derivative-free** (ITP or Brent; bisection is an acceptable fallback).
-The observed sign change *is* an unconditional convergence certificate.
+The observed not-holding/holding bracket *is* an unconditional convergence certificate.
 Newton/AD localization is rejected: guards are guaranteed C⁰, not C¹ (clamps, table knots, saturated stretches where σ′ = 0), Newton discards the bracket for merely local guarantees, and its superlinear convergence saves a handful of microsecond probes per rare event.
 AD earns its keep in Jacobians, not